sitbon/presto/README.md

 Version 1.0.0 adds support for async requests using the `httpx` library.

-The usage is the same as the synchronous version, but calls to the request objects need to be awaited.
+The usage is the same as the synchronous version except when it comes to executing requests.

+Instead of calling `()` an object to execute the request, the .A attribute is awaited.
+See the example below.

 ```python
 import asyncio